OML HOME • Affiliates • Classifieds • Legislative News • Bulletin • Publications • About OML

 A magistrate- (a licensed attorney who has practiced for the past 3 years in Ohio) must have this initial training before hearing court (per the Ohio Supreme Court).

-The Ohio Municipal League will be conducting two 6-hour initial GENERAL and two 6-hour initial OVI courses listed below.
+This year the Ohio Municipal League will be conducting 1 6-hour initial GENERAL and 1 6-hour initial OVI courses listed below.
 Registration begins at 8:30 a.m.
 Course hours are 9 a.m. until 4 p.m.

 Thursday, January 22, 2015 (General)